|

 reading in on their input pins.
 The PC will also connect by USB to a series of Arduino boards which will interface with strain

-gauge sensors, potentiometers, current sensors, etc that will be placed throughout the robot's body
+gauge sensors, hall effect sensors (or potentiometers), current sensors, etc that will be placed throughout the robot's body

 which will be able to detect when it is touching something, how much strain is being put on its muscle fibers,